 - the violation of special conditions

-Students placed on CAA status will be notified by letter or email of the committee’s decision and of the appeal process.
-If a student's appeal is denied, the student may request to enroll in another college via the process outlined in the University Academic Censure Policy, and if accepted, the CAA hold will be removed after admission into the new college.
+Students placed on CAA status are notified by letter or email of the committee’s decision and of the appeal process.
+If the appeal is denied, students may request to enroll in another college via the process outlined in the University Academic Censure Policy, and if accepted, the CAA hold is removed after admission into the new college.

 Background Checks, Drug Testing

-A criminal background check is required of each student prior to participation in field work and student teaching.
+A criminal background check is required of students prior to participation in field work, service learning and student teaching.
 In addition, applicants for Wisconsin state teaching licensure are checked through the Wisconsin Criminal Investigation Bureau.
 Drug testing may also be required.
-The results of these checks and/or tests will affect the student’s eligibility to participate in field work and/or student teaching.
+The results of these checks and/or tests affect the student’s eligibility to participate in field work, service learning and/or student teaching.

 Students may seek to enhance their job opportunities by enrolling in coaching courses: EDUC 1600 Principles, Problems and Psychology of Coaching and EDUC 1800 Theory and Practice in Coaching Team Sports.